Abandoned & Little-Known Airfields:

 described Glascock as having 2 turf runways, with the longest being 2,700'.

-It was also used by Army CH-47 Chinook helicopters.
+It was also visited by Army CH-47 Chinook helicopters.

 and listed the operator as D.T.
 Glascock.

-A closeup of a 1974 aerial photo depicted Glascock Airport perhaps at its zenith of popularity.
+A closeup of a 1974 aerial photo depicted Glascock Airport showed a total of 4 light aircraft parked on the south side.

 The 2 small hangars previously seen at the southeast corner had been removed,

-and an individual T-hangar had been constructed on the opposite side of the runway.
+but the individual T-hangar remained on the opposite side of the runway.

 there were no longer any aircraft visible on the field,